parallelworks/ocean-parcels/README.md

 compressed so every time the container is run, it takes about a minute to decompress the file.
 I have experimented with trying to run from a `--sandbox` version of the `.sif` but I have run into permissions issues.
+Actually, I don't think it has anything to do with the container itself - with some experimentation, it seems that the temporary sandbox is created with the --fakeroot option.
+This has been verified - the container starts up much faster now that miniconda is not installed in /root so there is no need to run as --fakeroot.

+**To do:** The Singularity container does not appear to use the Dockerfile's ENTRYPOINT with `exec`.
+However, using `singularity run` breaks on gclusters.

 ## Worker-installed (preloaded) Parsl-PW Conda environment